-60105502183-69 and jobs for coastal communities around the Baltic Sea.
-Research by the Thünen Institute of Baltic Sea Fisheries6 has shown that German anglers spend 2 750 € per person and year in the recreational salmon trolling fishery, a total expenditure of 5 million €, corresponding to 1 000 € per salmon harvested.
-A Survey by the Finnish Federation for Recreational Fishing shows similar results with direct investment of 3 091 € per trolling boat at a cost of 1 150 € per landed salmon (Rautanen J, 2023)7.
-The EAA believes that sea angling for Baltic salmon, if regulated correctly, can have minimum effects on river stocks while maintaining angling opportunities and associated regional economic activities.
-EAA would like to draw attention to the fact that commercial fishers throughout the Baltic Sea have an annual bycatch quota for Atlantic salmon.
-We fully understand that a bycatch quota may be necessary in order to be able to maintain commercial fishing in the Baltic Sea.
-We believe that, analogously to this, a quota should be set aside for recreational fishing.
-It would be fair and no less sustainable than the quota allocated to commercial fishing.
-Weak salmon stocks are not the result of recreational fishing The European Anglers Alliance wishes to clarify that angling is not the reason behind weak salmon populations.
-The current situation is caused by post-smolt survival, problems within river catchments such as migration obstacles, cormorant predation and lack of spawning habitats that limit the stock development.
+Weak salmon stocks are not the result of recreational fishing

+The European Anglers Alliance wishes to clarify that angling is not the reason behind weak salmon populations.
+The current situation is caused by decreasing post-smolt survival, problems within river catchments such as migration obstacles, cormorant predation and lack of spawning habitats that limit the stock development.
 Anglers have a vested interest in Baltic salmon and agree that it is important to change the current Baltic salmon management to a more ecosystem-based and adaptive form, but we believe that European citizens right to get out onto the Baltic Sea, experience the environment, fish and fishing should as much as possible be maintained.
 Without angler engagement it will be very difficult to maintain public investment in restoring wild salmon stocks, migration barrier removal and river restoration.
 The EAA therefore believes that a bag limit of one fish (wild or fin-clipped) per angler and day for sea anglers south of latitude 59.30 N is an appropriate way to limit the effects of angling upon assessment unit five stocks while maintaining anglers' investment in the restoration of rivers.
 For recreational fishing north of latitude 59.30 N the EAA believes that trolling catch bags should not be bound by 4 nautical mile regulations but subject to member state regulation.

 The EAA would like to underline the importance of increasing actions leading to the free migration of salmon in rivers, both up and downstream, river restoration and to prevent over exploitation by predators.

 All migrating fish have problems with small scale hydropower, disused mills, weirs, and other manmade obstructions.
-If we are to reach our common goals for Baltic salmon smolt production and thereby sustainably develop both the commercial coastal and the recreational fishery for salmon, then we must prioritise removal of barriers for fish migration.
-We therefore strongly support the EU Biodiversity Strategy 2030 goal of removing migration barriers and restoring at least 25 000 km of European rivers8.
+If we are to reach our common goals for Baltic salmon smolt production and thereby sustainably develop both the commercial coastal and the recreational fishery for salmon, then we must prioritise the goals of the EU Nature Restoration Regulation and remove barriers for fish migration.
+We therefore strongly support the EU Biodiversity Strategy 2030 goal of removing migration barriers and restoring at least 25 000 km of European rivers9.